 How do I apply?

 - Apply below.
-Please apply only to the first day of the camp (Monday, May 28).
+Please apply only to the first day of the camp (Monday, May 27).
 Your application to the first day automatically applies to all 4 days.
 Registration closes on May 13.

 - Dates & Times: